Robin0265/Yuanshao-CV/Drafts.md

 **Tentative**:

+Based on the background stated above, my research questions, which also serve for the focus of my research, are as follows:

+- How mechanical design is developed to aid the interactions between Mechatronics systems and environments? [--> `Series-Elastic Actuation`]

 - How the fundamental actuator modes are combined, in order to mimic human gaits? [--> `Finite State Machine Design for Prosthesis`]

-- How mechanical design is developed to aid the interactions between Mechatronics systems and environments? [--> `Series-Elastic Actuation`]

-3. Goals & Perspective (Primary)
+## Goals & Perspective (Primary)

 ```
 Aaron's example: